myaldiz/vocastory/README.md

         - This feature is called ``reader's mode``
         - Winner will be selected as a next sentence to continue the story.
         - Next, users switch back to writing mode to continue the story.
 (Exact mechanism will be selected by user study in the future)
-    - Task 3 (Review): Review and grade the story as a whole based on the provided criteria (uniqueness, sentence qualities, coherence)
+    - Task 3 (Review): Review and grade the story as a whole based on the provided criteria (creativity, coherence, fun)
         - This feature is called ``reviewer's mode``